siddhpatil6/AndroidInterview-Questions/README.md

 It have reference of below class because we can change its lower structure without solving inter dependancies.

 # What is Room ?
-- It is Robust SQL Object Mapping Librarary?
+- It is Robust SQL Object Mapping Librarary?<br>

 <b> Uses - </b> <br>
 1. Less boilerplate
 2. Compile Time validation